 Compliance training activities for employees

-If you want employers to complete their compliance training while working, you have to ensure that the lessons are easily consumable.
+If you want employers to complete their compliance training while working, you should ensure that the lessons are easily consumable.
 70% of compliance lesson are more than 30 minutes long, according to the Elucidat survey.
-Longer lessons can be tedious and learners will prefer micro-learning through shorter modules.
+Longer lessons can be tedious and learners generally prefer micro-learning through shorter modules.

 These are some innovative compliance training activities for employees.